adrianjost/nuxtjs-theming/README.md

 # serve with hot reload at localhost:3000
 $ npm run dev
+# or with the example themed applied at localhost:3001
+$ npm run dev:themed

 # build for production and launch server
 $ npm run build